Welcome to DNI

 |Nursing Core Courses - Total Maximum Transfer Credits

 - Registered Nursing (RN) license in good standing.

 - Statement of Professional Goals (maximum of 2 pages, double spaced).

 - Submit official copies of transcripts from all post-secondary schools attended.

 DNI will consider College Level Examination Programs (CLEP) exams that have been successfully completed by a student, and the following guidelines will apply.
-For ADN students, scores must be received prior to enrollment in the third semester; for ADN-RN to LVN Transition students, scores must be received prior to enrollment in the second semester.
+For ADN students, scores must be received prior to admission into the program; for ADN-RN to LVN Transition students, scores must be received prior to admission into the program.